 Acute psychosis is a common symptom of LSD abuse.
-LSD affects serotonin levels in the brain and affects the patient's mood.
-Acute psychosis induces LSD hallucinations that may lead to self-injury.
+LSD affects serotonin levels in the brain, leading to changes in the patient's mood.
+LSD-induced acute psychosis may lead to self-harm or injury.

-LSD is a hallucinogenic substance that leads to altered states of visual and auditory perceptions.
+LSD is a hallucinogenic substance that leads to altered visual and auditory perception.
 The individual abusing LSD may experience mystical experiences and a heightened sense of awareness.
-They may feel at peace with self and the universe.
+Some patients report tranquility and euphoria, whereas others may perceive this altered state of consciousness as anxiety-inducing.

 Visual hallucinations are commonly seen in individuals abusing LSD.
-The degree of these vivid altered perceptions of reality may be mild to severe.
+These range from mild visual pulsations (objects “breathing”) to severe.

-LSD abuse may trigger feelings of paranoia and fears of going insane.
-The individual may demonstrate impulsive behavior and rapid shifts in emotions.
+LSD abuse may trigger feelings of paranoia and a fear of overt psychosis.
+The individual may demonstrate impulsive behavior and rapid mood swings

 Hallucinogenic substances such as LSD cause perceptual distortions that lead to feelings of depersonalization.
-The individual abusing LSD may believe they are observing themselves having the experience.
+The individual abusing LSD may believe they are observing themselves having the experience rather than experiencing it firsthand.

-LSD abuse may trigger a panic reaction involving an intense level of anxiety, fear, and stimulation.
-The individual may experience increased heart rate, increased blood pressure, and higher body temperature.
-Sweating and feelings of sleeplessness may occur.
+LSD abuse may trigger an intense level of anxiety.
+The individual may experience an increased heart rate, increased blood pressure, and higher body temperature.
+Sweating and insomnia may also occur.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.